BestTimesToVisit.com Logo

 Copenhagen Metro

-The Copenhagen Metro is a modern, efficient, and fully automated subway system that connects the city center with the airport, suburbs, and major attractions.
-It runs 24/7, making it incredibly reliable for any time of day or night.
+The Copenhagen Metro is a modern, efficient, and fully automated subway system that connects the city center with the airport, major attractions, and surrounding neighborhoods.
+It's a fantastic way to get around quickly, especially if you're staying outside the immediate downtown area.

-Cost:Single tickets start at 24 DKK (approx. $3.50 USD) for a 2-zone trip.
-A Copenhagen Card includes unlimited metro travel.
+Cost:Single tickets start around 24 DKK (approx. $3.50 USD) for a 2-zone trip, with day passes available for 80 DKK (approx. $11.50 USD).
+The Copenhagen Card includes unlimited metro travel.

 Harbour Buses (Havnebusser)